Catapult-Themes/edd-download-images/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.2 =
-* Fix: If there were more than 3 images, they weren't being saved properly due to recent changes in EDD
+* Fix: Images sometimes were not being saved correctly on first save
+* New: Images can now be reordered via drag and drop.
+Requires EDD 2.5+

 == Changelog ==

+= 1.2 =
+* Fix: Images sometimes were not being saved correctly on first save
+* New: Images can now be reordered via drag and drop.
+Requires EDD 2.5+

 = 1.1.3 =
 * Fix: If there were more than 3 images, they weren't being saved properly due to recent changes in EDD